irrationalpie7/fandom-scripts/tampermonkey/README.md

 The script may take a moment to load, since it has to fetch the content of the full-work page so that it can count the number of words in each chapter.
 This will not necessarily match AO3's word counts precisely.
 I'm using [this word counting implementation](https://github.com/byn9826/words-count), though the version I'm using may not be 100% up-to-date.

+## Smooth scrolling

+This extension slowly scrolls ao3 as you read.
+Use ctrl+x to scroll slowly, then slightly faster, then turn scrolling back off.
+I've tried to use comments to indicate how you could customize the shortcut and/or scrolling speeds if you have different preferences.
+[Install smooth scrolling](https://github.com/irrationalpie7/fandom-scripts/raw/main/tampermonkey/smooth-scrolling.pub.user.js).

 ## Tone Marks II

 This extension adds pinyin accent marks to work/series pages and blurbs on AO3 for some fandoms.
 More info [here](https://github.com/irrationalpie7/AO3-Tone-Marks).